Music

 At the rock academy, Ida Weiler learned a hundred ways to turn a pop song upside down.

-After twenty trips around the sun, IDA still has no idea what she's doing, but what she's doing is definitely captivating.
-She uses the label 'hyperpop' to describe her music.
-It is very much so: it's extremely catchy, just listen to the Britney Spears-like 'In De Steek'.
-It is also a hyper-real interpretation of what we know as pop music: anything goes – and everything can sound a little stranger, a little brighter, and a little more outrageous than you would expect in, say, the Top 40.
-Each song is a new experiment, and we secretly hope she never figures it out.
+After twenty laps around the sun, IDA still has no idea what she's doing, but whatever she does, it is damn infectious.
+She uses the label 'hyperpop' herself to describe her music.
+And that it is in several ways: it is extremely catchy, just listen to the Britney Spears-esque 'In De Steek'.
+It is also a hyper-realistic interpretation of what we know as pop music: anything goes – and everything can sound just a bit stranger, a bit more intense, and a bit more boisterous than you'd expect, say, in the Top 40.
+Thus, each song is a new experiment, and we secretly hope she never figures it out.

 NEWSLETTER